KasparEtter/ef1p/pages/email/email.md

 One more thing that users need to be informed about is whether to use the full email address or only the local part before the @ symbol (or even something completely different) as the user name.
-While flexibility is great for customizing a setup to the particular needs of an organization, it often leads to an unnecessarily complicated experience for users, unfortunately.
+While flexibility is great for customizing a setup to the particular needs of an organization, it also leads to an unnecessarily complicated experience for users.

 </details>